When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Sadly, live chat isn't available.
 However, you can count on a nice set of self-help resources, and you can always open a support ticket.
 Our Score: 4/10

 As you can see, live chat is missing here.
-This means there’s no way to talk to a real person in real time, and have your issue resolved in a quick way.
-We would have really liked to see this option, as it would dramatically improve this company’s treatment of its subscribers.
+This means there’s no way to talk to a real person in real-time and have your issue resolved quickly.
+We would've really liked to see this option, as it would dramatically improve this company’s treatment of its subscribers.
+Although TunnelBear doesn't offer live chat, they do maintain an active blog for sharing news and updates.

-TunnelBear’s cheapest plan is slightly more expensive than the industry average.
-We're unimpressed with its lack of a money-back guarantee, but you can consider the free version something of a trial plan.
-Our Score: 5/10
+TunnelBear's current cheapest plan competes well with other VPNs today.
+We're unimpressed with its lack of a money-back guarantee, but you can consider the free version as a trial plan.
+Our Score: 6.5/10

 Currently, TunnelBear has three subscription tiers available, and choosing one of its longer-term plans will help you save money.
 Here's everything you need to know when it comes to its pricing.